 I highly suggest you enhance stimulation to the scalp, its a KEY method to use when growing natural hair with oil.

 Do this by giving yourself regular scalp massages during growth oil applications.
-Examples of common essential oils for hair growth include: peppermint oil, rosemary oil, and thyme.
+Examples of common essential oils for hair growth include: peppermint oil, rosemary essential hair growth oil, and thyme.

 It's very important that you DO NOT USE ESSENTIAL OILS DIRECTLY ON THE SCALP WITHOUT A CARRIER OIL.
 Burning, strong discomfort and irritation may occur from using these essential oils without a buffer.